aosabook/500lines/template-engine/chapter.md

 {{user_name}}
 ```

-or can be a complex sequence of attribute access and filters:
+or can be a complex sequence of attribute accesses and filters:

 ```
 {{user.name.localized|upper|escape}}